quicwg/base-drafts/draft-ietf-quic-transport.md

 field for a 0-RTT packet is selected by the client.

-The client can send 0-RTT packets after receiving a Handshake packet ({{packet-server-cleartext}}), if that packet does not complete the handshake.
+The client can send 0-RTT packets after receiving a Handshake packet ({{packet-handshake}}), if that packet does not complete the handshake.
+Even if the client receives a different connection ID in the Handshake packet, it MUST continue to use the connection ID selected by the client for 0-RTT packets, see
-Even if the client receives a different connection ID in the Handshake packet, it MUST continue to use the connection ID selected by the client for 0-RTT packets, see {{connection-id}}.
+{{connection-id}}.

 The version field for protected packets is the current QUIC version.